-The rest of our analysis proceeds as follows.
-In this section, we begin by constructing an instrument for $\Delta \mathcal{T}'$ using index rebalancings.
-We then use it to estimate a reduced-form elasticity, $\hat{\eta}$, based on high-frequency bond price reactions around these events.
-In Section 4, we extend our baseline model to replicate this same exercise within the model framework and identify $\eta(\cdot)$ by indirect inference.
+Section 4, we extend our baseline model to replicate this same exercise within the model framework and identify $\eta(\cdot)$ by indirect inference.
 That is, we calibrate κ so that the model matches the estimated reduced-form elasticity, $\hat{\eta}(\cdot)$, and use the resulting structure to isolate the component driven by the unobserved term $\Delta \mathbb{E}{s'|s} \mathcal{R}'(\cdot)$.

-3.2 Flows Implied by Index Rebalancings
+3.2 Flows Induced by Index Rebalancing

-We construct a measure of shocks to the passive demand based on changes in the composition of a benchmark bond index.
-To this end, we exploit end-of-month rebalancings in the J.P.
+We construct a measure of shocks to passive demand based on changes in the composition of a benchmark bond index.
+To this end, we exploit end-of-month rebalancing in the J.P.
 Morgan EMBIGD to identify exogenous shifts in the supply of bonds available to active investors.
-The EMBIGD tracks the performance of emerging market sovereign and quasi-sovereign U.S. dollar-denominated bonds issued in international markets.8 Among bond indexes for emerging economies, the EMBIGD is the most widely used benchmark and was tracked by funds with combined assets under management (AUM) of around US\$300 billion in 2018 (Appendix Figure B1).
+The EMBIGD tracks the performance of emerging market sovereign and quasi-sovereign U.S. dollar-denominated bonds issued in international markets.6 Among bond indexes for emerging economies, the EMBIGD is the most widely used benchmark and was tracked by funds with combined assets under management (AUM) of around US\$300 billion in 2018 (Appendix Figure B1).
 Unlike most indices that use a traditional market capitalization-based weighting scheme, the EMBIGD limits the weights of countries with above-average debt outstanding (relative to other countries in the index) by including only a fraction of their face amount in the index-referred to as the diversified face amount.
-Its goal is to achieve greater diversification by lowering the index weight of large countries, and we refer to it as a cap rule.9
+Its goal is to achieve greater diversification by lowering the index weight of large countries, and we refer to it as a cap rule.7